-Passive learning is relatively easy for both lecturers and students.
-Students passively involved in class will lack an understanding of the calculus ideas used to solve problems, and will be confused in their future study and work when they encounter problems that are not in textbooks.
-Sequentially to motivate students to become independent and active learners many faculties have suggested ways to improve teaching and learning calculus by making better, more active and meaningful strategies in teaching [6].
-Active learning will induce development of skills in "doing" mathematics rather than "knowing" mathematics.
-This type of students is capable of solving problems, building mathematical model, abstracting, inventing and providing [7].
+Sequentially to motivate students to become independent and active learners many faculties have suggested ways to improve teaching and learning calculus by making better, more active and meaningful strategies in teaching [8].
+Active learning will stimulate development of skills in "doing" mathematics rather than "knowing" mathematics because it encourage students to become active, motivated, and independent learners through open communication and collaboration[9].
+This type of students is capable of solving problems, building mathematical model, abstracting, inventing and providing [10].

-In an effort to improve the teaching and learning in calculus, a reformed curriculum was introduced at some institutions, which makes use of multiple representations of calculus concepts and use of technology.
-This new curriculum move from teacher centered teaching to student centered learning that allowed students actively involved in teaching and learning as much as possible.
-Research shows that student success rate was dramatically improved due to the change of course structure and content delivery [8].
+In an effort to improve the teaching and learning in calculus, a reformed curriculum was introduced at some institutions, which makes use of multiple representations of calculus concepts.
+This new curriculum move from teacher centred teaching to student centred learning that allowed students actively involved in teaching and learning as much as possible.
+Student centred learning allows students to construct knowledge through active learning.
+Research shows that student success rate was dramatically improved due to the change of course structure and content delivery [11].
+Education of professionals in spatial planning has to prepare students for autonomous decision making and participation in participatory processes [12].

-Underpinning with in constructivism theories, problem-based learning (PBL) is one of student centered and active learning strategies or approach which can be used to improve students' interests and often lead to deep level understand hence acquiring the learning outcomes of a course.
-[9][5].
+Underpinning with in constructivism theories, problem-based learning (PBL) is one of student centred and active learning strategies or approach which can be used to improve students' interests and often lead to deep level understand hence acquiring the learning outcomes of a course.
+[3][13].
+Savory and Duffy consider PBL one of the best exemplars of a constructivist learning environment because all eight principles for design of a constructivist learning environment are embodying with PBL.
+In their view, constructivism can be captured with three primary propositions [13]: